espruino/EspruinoTools/README.md

 For instance:

 ```
-# Connect to Espruno and act as a terminal app  (IF Espruino is the only serial port reported)
+# Connect to Espruino and act as a terminal app  (IF Espruino is the only serial port reported)
 espruino

 # Connect to Espruino on the specified port, act as a terminal